busyclasher/goat.ai/goat-ai/README.md

-# Goat AI - Digital Minds
+# GOAT.ai - Digital Minds

 A Next.js application that creates AI-powered digital minds using Supabase, ElevenLabs, and Groq.
 Chat with personalized AI personas that can speak and listen.